diokey/sunshine/README.md

 # Prerequisites

-This course is intended for students with at least 3 years of programming experience in Java or another object-oriented programming language (for example: C++, Objective C or Python).
+The Audacity course is intended for students with at least 3 years of programming experience in Java or another object-oriented programming language (for example: C++, Objective C or Python).
 Udacity's Intro to Java is a helpful background if you're looking to refresh your Java skills.